-The nearest hotel is the Nippon Seinenkan Hotel which is only a 2-minute walk to the Olympic Stadium.
+1. Nippon Seinenkan Hotel.
+This hotel is only a 2-minute walk to the Olympic Stadium.
 Due to the hotel’s strategic location and popularity, you must book quickly as rooms are starting to sell out fast.

-Another nearby hotel is the Tokyu Stay Aoyama Premier Hotel which is only a 7-minute walk to the Olympic Stadium and only a 3-minute walk to a train station.
+2. Tokyu Stay Aoyama Premier Hotel.
+This hotel is only a 7-minute walk to the Olympic Stadium and only a 3-minute walk to a train station.

 The Main Olympic Venues in Tokyo